Texas officer charged with murder in fatal store shooting - WHIZ News

 Lucas used a stun gun before shooting Price, who was taken to a hospital and died, the statement said.

-Police didn’t release details about the disturbance, but family and friends of Price said Monday that the one-time college football player was intervening in a domestic disturbance when he was shot.
+Officials haven’t released any details about the disturbance at the convenience store but family and friends of Price said the one-time college football player was intervening in a domestic disturbance when he was shot.

-“When police arrived, I’m told, he raised his hands and attempted to explain what was going on,” said civil rights attorney Lee Merritt in a Facebook posting.
-“Police fired Tasers at him and when his body convulsed from the electrical current, they ‘perceived a threat’ and shot him to death.”
+“When police arrived, I’m told, he raised his hands and attempted to explain what was going on,” Merritt said in a Facebook posting.

-After Lucas’ arrest was announced, Merritt posted: “This didn’t happen quickly.
-It should (have) happened the day he murdered JP.
-John should still be here.”
+Price’s relatives and friends said Price, a Wolfe City employee, was a figure well-known in the close-knit community.

-Price’s relatives and friends said Price, a Wolfe City employee, was a figure well-known about the closely knit community.
+“He had a bright future.
+He was going to start up his own business, a fitness center,” Price’s sister, April Louis, told CBS This Morning.
+“And it’s just, it’s just gone.
+I mean, it didn’t have to end like that.”

 Price played football in 2008 for Hardin-Simmons University in Abilene, Texas.
 Hardin-Simmons football coach Jesse Burleson tweeted that the university “lost one of our own in a terrible situation.
 Jonathan Price was an awesome young man during his time with Cowboy football.”